mdtalhamohsin/mdtalhamohsin.github.io/_pages/about.md

 - Dynamic programming and sequential decision-making
 - Experimental and quasi-experimental methods

-Before joining the University of Miami, I completed an M.Sc. in Business Analytics at the University of Tulsa and a BBA from the University of Dhaka.
+I've completed an M.Sc. in Business Analytics at the University of Tulsa and a BBA from the University of Dhaka.

 ## Research Areas